Supermercados Econo: History

 In 2020 the chain celebrated its 50th anniversary by giving out $200,000 in cash prizes.

 During 2022, several allegations were made against the supermarket concerning their sales of meat and refrigerated products, including that their Aguadilla location was selling old, rotten meats.
 The Aguadilla location was temporarily closed.

+In pop culture

+Supermercados Econo sponsors the television show, "Super Chef Celebrities", on Puerto Rico's WAPA-TV.
+The show includes celebrities such as Ivan Calderon, Yasmin Mejias and others.